akhlaqueahmad119/GitNotes/README.md

 Before Git became mainstream, version control systems were used by developers to manage their code.
 They were called SCCS (Source Code Control System).
 SCCS was a proprietary software that was used to manage the history of code.
 It was expensive and not very user-friendly.
 Git was created to replace SCCS and to make version control more accessible and user-friendly.
 Some commong version control systems are Subversion (SVN), CVS, and Perforce.

-Check your git version
+Check your git version :
 git --version

- Repository means folder
+epository means folder
 git status

-Your config settings
+Your config settings:
 git config --global user.email "your-email@example.com"
 git config --global user.name "Your Name"

  Now you can check your config settings: git config --list

- Creating a repository
+Creating a repository:
 git status
 git init